-USB4 cables use Type-C connectors, which is a flat, roughly oval-shaped connector on the majority of mobile phone chargers.
-Moreover, USB4 cables can be plugged into most USB Type-C ports.
+USB4 cables use Type-C connectors, which is a flat, roughly oval-shaped connectors on the majority of mobile phone chargers.
+Moreover, these USB cables can be plugged into most USB Type-C ports.
 Similar to any upgrade, it’s crucial to note that they’ll see a decline in terms of performance when plugged into older USB-C ports.

 Last but not least, USB4 can dynamically manage the number of resources being used when sending videos/images and data over one connection.
 This makes it possible for users to run things like a 4K monitor and transfer documents to a solid-state drive (SSD) at the same time and with maximum efficiency.

 The USB-IF has reported that USB4 will be backward compatible with Thunderbolt 3; however, there are a few points to remember.
 Most importantly, the USB4 spec is built on the concept of the Thunderbolt 3 protocol, which Intel donated to USB.
 In any case, irrespective of it being based on that protocol, support for Thunderbolt 3 is not compulsory for USB4.